Out of Area Placements

 2. Approval of Placement by Nominated Officer /Director of Children's Services

-The decision to place the child out of area must be approved by the Nominated Officer, unless it is a placement at a distance, (i.e. outside the area of the local authority and not within the area of any adjoining local authority), in which case the approval of the Director of Children's Services is required.The Nominated Officer/ Director of Children's Services must be satisfied of the following and make a record of their decision:
+The decision to place the child out of area must be approved by the Nominated Officer, unless it is a placement at a distance, (i.e. outside the area of the local authority and not within the area of any adjoining local authority), in which case the approval of the Director of Children's Services is required.The Nominated Officer/ Director of Children's Services must be satisfied of the following:

 - That the child's wishes and feelings have been ascertained and given due consideration;